Voxxie/lovelace-jumbo-card/info.md

 * Display of your current basket
 * Display of the available time slots for pickup.
 * Display of the available time slots for delivery.
+* Display the current open deliveries
+* Display the current open pickups

 ## Configuration options
 Option          		| Values        | Default   | Details